KaHIP/KaHIP/README.md

 ## Compiling KaHIP:
 Before you can start you need to install the following software packages:

 - if you want to use parallel algorithms contained withing the framework (e.g. ParHIP) you need OpenMPI (https://www.open-mpi.org/).
+If you don't want to run ParHIP, you can easily get rid of this dependency.

 Once you installed the packages, just type
 ```console